-This person or organisation does not need to know you personally but should be in a position of expertise in Australia in your field so as to be able to verify that you have the international reputation and that you should be granted a Global Talent visa.
+The nominator should be in a position of expertise in Australia in your field so as to be able to verify that you have the international reputation and that you should be granted a Global Talent visa.

-Global Talent visa Case Study
+Ajuria Case Study

 Anna is working in San Francisco as a Software Developer.
 Whilst she met all requirements for the GTIP visa, she did not have an Australian nominator.
-This was arranged through the IT professional body whom after assessing her skills, were able to nominate him for the role.
+This was arranged through the IT professional body whom after assessing her skills, were able to nominate her for the role.

-Can earn more than $153,600
+Ability to earn more than AU$158,500

 You do not need to show that you are currently earning more than this amount to be granted a Global Talent visa, although if you do earn more than this it will certainly help the application.
 The requirement is only that you demonstrate that you have the potential to earn that amount of money.